isomerpages/ogp-designers/index.md

       title: Latest from OGP
       subtitle: News & Announcements
       button: View all
+  - infobar:
+      title: Celebrating Halloween
+      subtitle: Upcoming event
+      description: On 31 Oct, students are welcomed to come to school in a costume of their choice to celebrate the event.
+      button: Learn more
+      url: www.google.com
   - infopic:
       title: OGP team won a grand prize at BFG 2023
       subtitle: in the spotlight